-- 38. As part of its commitment to maintaining its land for the benefit of biodiversity and public recreation, TRDC will continue to develop and maintain detailed management plans for its major woodlands and open spaces. - 39.
-For many years TRDC has maintained Forestry Commission (FC) format management plans for its major woodland sites.
-These plans accord with the UK Woodland Assurance Standard and ensure that TRDC's woodlands are managed sustainably. - 40.
+- 38. As part of its commitment to maintaining its land for the benefit of biodiversity and public recreation, the Council will continue to develop and maintain detailed management plans for its major woodlands and open spaces. - 39.
+For many years the Council has maintained Forestry Commission format management plans for its major woodland sites.
+These plans accord with the UK Woodland Assurance Standard and ensure that the Council's woodlands are managed sustainably. - 40.
 These plans are also in line with two of the leading global forest certification schemes; Forest Stewardship Council (FSC) and Programme for the Endorsement of Forest Certification (PEFC). - 41.
-Alongside these plans, TRDC also produces GAPs (Green Space Action Plans) for its major open spaces.
+Alongside these plans, the Council also produces GAPs (Green Space Action Plans) for its major open spaces.
 These plans are designed to; identify a range of biodiversity, access and interpret improvements; consult users and local residents on actions identified; and plan the delivery of identified actions over a five year period. - 42.
-TRDC will continue to work in partnership with Hertfordshire County Council's Countryside & Rights of Way Service to develop and deliver the actions identified in these GAPs. - 43.
-TRDC's minor open spaces and woodlands do not currently have management plans in place.
+The Council will continue to work in partnership with Hertfordshire County Council's Countryside & Rights of Way Service to develop and deliver the actions identified in these GAPs. - 43.
+The Council's minor open spaces and woodlands do not currently have management plans in place.
 Planned management of trees in these open spaces will be addressed through development of a basic, generic plan and actions identified in a Biodiversity Opportunities Audit of minor open spaces, currently being undertaken.